A 162 Executive Bonus Plan lets business owners reward key executives without incurring additional tax exposure.

 - Protect the policy’s beneficiaries from taxes on the death benefit, which is easy unless the death benefit goes directly into an employee’s estate after death.

 A whole or universal life insurance policy serves as the heart of a 162 Executive Bonus Plan.
 Understanding how life insurance works will help a company craft the best plan.

 - Whole or Universal: Both policies can work well for the purposes of a bonus plan.
 Whole policies tend to be simpler.
 Their cash value builds gradually, as it would in a savings account.
-A universal policy’s cash value tends to be more flexible and can even impact the premiums and coverage amount.
+A universal policy’s cash value tends to be more flexible and can even impact the premiums and the coverage amount.

 - Coverage Amount: A larger coverage amount will be more attractive to the employee, but higher coverage amounts require higher premiums.
 Companies should set a standard with the desired balance between costs and benefits while realizing some employees will cost more to insure.

 - Medical Underwriting: Medically underwritten coverage tends to offer the most coverage at the lowest premiums, but these policies require the policyholder to get a medical exam.
 The bonus plan administrator may be able to arrange an in-office exam with some insurance carriers.